-Apparently, when the price is considered, cellulose and fiberglass will be a logical choice.
+Apparently, when you consider the price, cellulose and fiberglass will be a logical choice.
 They cost less than the spray foam and you can install them yourself.

 Is it effective in preventing heat and cold to escape?

 Cellulose and fiberglass may leave small spaces still open.
-Spray foam, on the other hand, fills all small gaps and expands so that they are tightly sealed, preventing air from escaping.
+Spray foam fills all small gaps and will expand so that they have a tight seal.
+This will prevent air from escaping.